Land Cover

 Two types of Land Cover: Medium Resolution and High Resolution

-The medium resolution land cover is called Connecticut's Changing Landscape.
-The Changing Landscape project is a long term, remote sensing-based land cover study that charts landscape changes in Connecticut and portions of New York.
-It covers the 30-year period from 1985 to 2015 (with in-between dates of 1990, 1995, 2002, 2006 and 2010).
+Medium resolution land cover has pixels that cover 30 x 30 meters on the ground, or about 100 feet by 100 feet.
+CLEAR and CT ECO host several versions of Changing Landscape medium resolution land cover.
+The Changing Landscape project is a long term, remote sensing-based land cover study that charts landscape changes in Connecticut and beyond for over 30 years, starting in 1985.
 It also includes subsidiary analyses such as forest fragmentation, riparian area analysis, impervious surface analysis, and more.
 The availability of satellite imagery starting in 1985 has made it possible for long-term change mapping.